The Friends of the Moot Hall Organ to fund new equipment

 Summer 2020 recitals

-We are now listing on this website the details of the new series of monthly recitals that start on Tuesday 14th July following our usual spring break.
-Naturally we will follow Government guidance but we very much hope we can recommence these as planned.
+We are now listing on this website the details of the new series of monthly recitals to begin on Tuesday 8th September following our usual spring break – the July and August recitals have now been postponed.
+Naturally we will follow Government guidance but we very much hope we can recommence as planned.
 Updates will be posted on this website closer to the time.
 Admission is free, with retiring collection in aid of the Friends of the Moot Hall Organ.

 1pm Tuesday 8th September 2020: Ian Ray (Hon.
 Borough Organist)